 Set up a mood-board and send it around with enough headroom to actually exchange some constructive thought.
 This means weeks or even months before shooting, not the-week-of, or night before.
 If you don’t have a clue how to create a mood-board, talk to the video crew and create one with them.
 It will really help you land on the same page.

 Raw performance wins every time

-If you’re the type of musician that is still developing a feeling for cameras and video crews, embrace the rawness of your potential performance.
+Embrace the rawness of your potential performance.
 Try not to think of mistakes and mishaps as terrible incidents undermining your musical ability.
 On the contrary – one of your main goals should be delivering a completely natural, authentic live show.
 With mistakes and all.

 This ability to just let things go, without worry about current or future factors, will also help you maintain a stern stoicism during interviews and other media situations.